why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/safety_usability.md

 Linux distributions try to strike a balance between the time and effort expected from two groups:

-- maintainers and developers, whose main goal is to produce the operating system(s) of the distribution with reproducible and streamlined processes; and
+- maintainers and developers, whose main goal is to produce the operating system(s) of the distribution with reproducible and streamlined processes;
 - end-users, whose main goal is to keep their running installation productive and healthy without too much hassle.

  Moreover individuals have different priorities, preferences and degrees of curiosity.
-For Tumbleweed this means different possible answers to the question: "How should I maintain by running system productive and healthy?"; the answer will indeed depend on the extent to which:
+For Tumbleweed this means different possible answers to the question: "How should I maintain my running system productive and healthy?".

-- the user wishes to give back to the distribution as a whole (i.e. move away from the "just consumer" role and closer to the "producer" role); and
-- the user is ready to sacrifice some time and effort for the sake of learning how Tumbleweed works.

-These two aspects open the possibilities for two extremes.
-On the one end there might be users who want to make the least possible effort for keeping their system productive and healthy, and/or who are not deeply interested in learning how it works.
-On the other end there might be users willing to sacrifice a lot of time and effort for tinkering and learning -- and hopefully in the long run, contributing.
+On the one end there might be users who want to make the least possible effort to keep their system productive and healthy, or are not deeply interested in learning how it works.
+On the other end there might be users willing to sacrifice a lot of time and effort for tinkering and learning -- and hopefully in the long run, [contributing to openSUSE](https://en.opensuse.org/Portal:How_to_participate).

-Realistically few people will want to occupy the extreme busy with the most effort and time investment.
-And the reader will probably find compromises without going so far.
-Good compromises can be considered as "deviations" (good and commendable deviations however!) from the "lazy way".

 ### The lazy way